 Vehicle Acquisition and Fuel Use Requirements for Federal Fleets

-Additional requirements for federal fleets were included in the Energy Independence and Security Act of 2007, including fleet management plan requirements (Section 142), low GHG emitting vehicle acquisition requirements (Section 141), and renewable fuel infrastructure installation requirements (Section 246).
-DOE is currently developing a rulemaking on the alternative fuel increase requirements (verified December 2014; Section 142).
+Additional requirements for federal fleets were included in the Energy Independence and Security Act of 2007, including fleet management plan requirements (Section 142), low greenhouse gas (GHG) emitting vehicle acquisition requirements (Section 141), and renewable fuel infrastructure installation requirements (Section 246).
+DOE is currently developing a rulemaking on the alternative fuel increase requirements (verified December 2015; Section 142).

 For more information, visit the Sustainable Federal Fleets website.